opendocsg/slw-judgments-backfill/2015_SGHC_157/report.md

  In the interpretation of a provision of a written law, an interpretation that would promote the purpose or object underlying the written law (whether that purpose or object is expressly stated in the written law or not) shall be preferred to an interpretation that would not promote that purpose or object.

-Mr Thuraisingam then referred to _Dorsey James Michael v World Sport Group Pte Ltd_ [2013] 3 SLR 354, in which the Court of Appeal confirmed at [18] that the purposive approach mandated by s 9A(1) takes precedence over any other common law principle of statutory interpretation, and argued that the “overarching object” of the BA and BR is to give debtors “an opportunity to make a fresh start in their financial matters while recognizing the rights of the creditors.”
+Mr Thuraisingam then referred to _Dorsey James Michael v World Sport Group Pte Ltd_ <span class="citation">[2013] 3 SLR 354</span>, in which the Court of Appeal confirmed at [18] that the purposive approach mandated by s 9A(1) takes precedence over any other common law principle of statutory interpretation, and argued that the “overarching object” of the BA and BR is to give debtors “an opportunity to make a fresh start in their financial matters while recognizing the rights of the creditors.”
 However, he did not provide any support for that construction.

 13     The Defendant, on the other hand, contended that Parliament’s intention was to arrive at a proper balance between the interests of the debtor, the creditor and society in bankruptcy proceedings.
 The Defendant referred to the speech of Minister of Law Prof S Jayakumar at the Second Reading of the Bankruptcy Bill (Bill 16 of 1994) in the lead up to the enactment of the BA